sstr-dev/infrastructure/.taskfiles/Garage/README.md

 - `garage:key:credentials` attempts to print credentials for an existing key from `garage key info`.
 - `garage:bucket:grant` and `garage:bucket:revoke` support `permissions=read,write,owner`.
 - `garage:bucket:setup` is the quickest path for a new application bucket.
-- local `garage` CLI usage is intentionally ignored for admin tasks.
 - The CORS commands use the S3 API via `aws s3api`.
 - `bucket:cors:update` is an explicit alias for `bucket:cors:set`, which replaces the current CORS configuration on the bucket.
 - You can pass either `origin=<single-origin>` or `origins=<origin1,origin2,...>`.
 - The default AWS region is `us-east-1`.
-- The tasks are intentionally focused on bucket CORS for now and can be extended later with bucket creation, policy management, or key management workflows.